KaushalKishor932/Cognizant_DeepSkilling_HandsOn_Exercises/Java FSE/Deepskilling/Spring REST using Spring Boot 3/JWT-handson/README.md

 ---

-## How to Run
+# Running the Project

+To execute the application:

-1. Open the project in IntelliJ IDEA.
+1. Import the project into IntelliJ IDEA or any compatible Java IDE.
-2. Build using Maven.
+2. Allow Maven to download and configure all required dependencies.
-3. Run the application.
+3. Launch the Spring Boot application.
-4. Generate a JWT token using `/authenticate`.
-5. Access secured APIs using the Bearer Token.
+4. Send an authentication request to the `/authenticate` endpoint to receive a JWT.
+5. Include the generated token in the `Authorization: Bearer <token>` header while accessing secured REST APIs.

+---

+# Learning Outcomes

+This project provides hands-on experience with:

+- Configuring Spring Security
+- Implementing Basic Authentication
+- Creating authentication APIs
+- Generating and validating JWT tokens
+- Building custom JWT filters
+- Securing REST services with token-based authentication

+---

+## Author

+**Kaushal Kishor**